fuma-nama/ts-prototype/README.md

 ### Problems

-1. String templates can't be used because of [this issue](https://github.com/microsoft/TypeScript/issues/31422)
+1. String templates can't be used (see [this issue](https://github.com/microsoft/TypeScript/issues/31422))
 2. Performance will be terrible in large codebases